AaronAmberman/WPF.Translations/README.md

 This is how .NET works with dynamic objects.
 This is not a dynamic object tutorial so if you are unfamiliar please google it and read up on it.

 Back to the point, if you write it the top way you will NOT have access to all the properties as properties.
 You won't be able to type `MainWindow.Title = Translation.MainWindowTitle` (or whatever your property name is).
-You'd have to type `string value = Translator.GetTranslation` and again you don't want to have to do that.
+You'd have to type `string value = Translator.GetTranslation("MainWindowTitle")` and again you don't want to have to do that.

 ##### NotifyPropertyChanged
 Even though the Translation object is dynamic it implements INotifyPropertyChanged to be able to broadcast changes made.
 This allows it to update the UI.